ros-industrial-attic/robodk_postprocessors/README.md

 ## RoboDK Post Processors
-Open source vendor specific code generators/post processors from the RoboDK (www.robodk.com) application
+Open source vendor specific code generators/post processors from the RoboDK (https://robodk.com) application.

 Post processors allow generating vendor specific programs from a generic/universal programming language.
 These post processors use a generic Python program to linked to a specific post processor (RobotPost class) that dictates how to generate the program.